PaulModaley/guitarstore/README.md

 * [Bootstrap](https://getbootstrap.com/) was referenced to enable the responsivity, layout and styling of Legato Music.
 * [CSS Tricks](https://css-tricks.com/a-clever-sticky-footer-technique/) - Enabled me to position the footer at the bottom of the page.
 * [Carla Buongiorno's La Fraschetta Repository](https://github.com/CarlaBuongiorno/la_fraschetta) - Code for the 'wishlist' features was borrowed and adapted from this repository.
 Moreover, the structure of the readme file form this repository has been used to inform the structure of this readme file.
+* [iKelvvv's MS5 Repository](https://github.com/iKelvvv/MS5/blob/main/README.md) - Readme file was referenced to inform the structure and development of my readme file for this project.
+* [30 Seconds of Code](https://www.30secondsofcode.org/css/s/hover-underline-animation) - CSS for the underline animation of the navigation buttons.
-* Snippets of code taken from sources not listed here in the readme file are acknowledged and attributed throughout the source code using commented out text.
+* Other snippets of code taken from sources not listed here in the readme file are acknowledged and attributed throughout the source code using commented out text.

 ### Media